Policies and Procedures

 Children in our care who are the subject of a Child Protection Conference will have either an agreed multi-disciplinary action plan or a child protection plan.
 The designated safeguarding lead officer will attend planning meetings and core groups to contribute to the plans and assessments.

-Kids’ Corner Limited recognises that children who are subjects of abuse or who live in a situation of domestic violence will be unable to reach their full developmental potential and will support the child.
+Kids’ Corner recognises that children who are subjects of abuse or who live in a situation of domestic violence will be unable to reach their full developmental potential and will support the child.

 1. Children with Special Educational Needs and Disabilities